Guidance for Authors

 Sugiyarto.
 2004.
 Soil Macro-invertebrates Diversity and Inter-cropping Plants Productivity in Agroforestry System based on Sengon.
 [Dissertation].
 Brawijaya University, Malang.
 [Indonesian]

-Proofreading will be sent to the corresponding author by e-mail as .doc or .docx files for checking and correcting of typographical errors.
-To avoid delay in publication, proofs should be returned within 7 days.
+Uncorrected proofs will be sent to the corresponding author by email as .doc or .rtf (not .docx) files for checking and correcting typographical errors.
+To avoid delay in publication, corrected proofs should be returned within 7 days.
 The accepted papers will be published online in chronological order at any time, but printed at the end of each year.